Umatilla Indian Reservation

 The Umatilla Indian Reservation is an Indian reservation in the Pacific Northwest of the United States.
-It was created by The Treaty of June 9, 1855 between the United States and members of the Walla, Cayuse, and Umatilla tribes.
+It was created by The Treaty of 9 June 1855 between the United States and members of the Walla, Cayuse, and Umatilla tribes.
 It lies in northeastern Oregon, east of Pendleton.
 The reservation is mostly in Umatilla County, with a very small part extending south into Union County.
 It is managed by the three Confederated Tribes of the Umatilla Indian Reservation.

 Located on the north side of the Blue Mountains, the reservation was established for two Sahaptin-speaking Native American tribes: the Umatilla and Walla Walla, and for the Cayuse, whose language, now extinct, was an isolate.
 All the tribes historically inhabited the Columbia Plateau region.
 The tribes share land and a governmental structure as part of their confederation.

 Geography, demographics and headquarters

 The reservation has a land area of 271.047 mi2 and a tribal population of 2,927 as of the 2000 census.
 In addition, some 300 Native Americans from other regional tribes and 1,500 non-natives live on the reservation.
 The largest community is Mission, which is the site of the tribal headquarters as well as the Umatilla Agency of the Bureau of Indian Affairs.
 Some BIA agency offices serve more than one federally recognized tribe, but the Umatilla Agency exclusively serves the Confederated Tribes of the Umatilla Indian Reservation (CTUIR).

+The CTUIR is one of several tribal governments in the northwestern United States to offer free bus service on its reservation.